atharva-p/guides/Machine learning.md

 # Types of machine learning methods

 1. Supervised learning - model gets to train on data that is labelled.
 Data labelling adds meaningful information or context to the data so that the machine learning model can learn from it.
-Other definitions of labelled data: input data that is accompanied by the desired output data.
-Used for classification or regression.
+Other definitions of labelled data: input data that is accompanied by the desired output data. used for
+	1. classification
+	2. regression
 2. Unsupervised learning - model gets unlabeled data to train on.
 In this, the model tries to figure out patterns in data without explicit guidance.
 Used for clustering
+	1. clustering
+	2. association analysis
 3. Semi supervised learning - model trains on both labelled and unlabeled data.
 4. Reinforcement learning - model trains in an environment where it receives feedback in the form of rewards or punishments.